 A club to beat people with- Ephesians 4:2, Galatians 6:1-3

 One reason there is so much confusion over this issue is because too many people have been far too focused on the actions of others for far too long.
-It is biblical for one Christian to warn another when their actions are crossing clear biblical lines (1st Corinthians 4:14, James 5:20).
-That being said, we have to remember that we are to judge our own behavior at least as harshly as we judge the behavior of others.
-Our responsibility as believers is to lovingly warn others where their behavior will lead, what they choose to do with those warnings is on them (Ezekiel 3:21).
+It is biblical for one Christian to warn another when their actions are crossing clear lines of right and wrong (1st Corinthians 4:14, James 5:20).
+However, it’s imperative we judge ourselves at least as harshly as we judge others.
+Our responsibility as believers is to lovingly warn others where their behavior will lead.
+What they choose to do with those warnings is on them (Ezekiel 3:21).

 A handy excuse to make more rules- 1st John 5:3, Matthew 23:1-15

-Too often Christians make rules around God-given commands and then treat the man-made rules as if they were on the same footing as God’s commands.
+Too often Christians make rules around God-given decrees and then treat the man-made rules as if they were on the same footing as God’s commands.
 People who make rules are well-intentioned but ultimately a bit Pharisaical.
 They want to help others keep Gods command.
 Generally speaking, all man-made rules do is confuse the issues and lead to unnecessary legalism.
-An example would be sexual immorality.
+One pertinent example would be sex.
 Christians are commanded to abstain from sexual immorality.
 Period.
 Rules against dating, hand-holding, wearing make-up, premarital kissing and men and women isolating themselves from each other do help some people to avoid sexual sin but those are personal choices, not God-given commands and should not be treated as such.

 Grace is not:

 A justification for intentional sin- Jude 1:4

 Too many Christians have perverted the whole notion of grace and turned it into a free pass for willful sin, unruly living and bad behavior.
 Grace is not nor was it ever intended to be a free pass for anything.
 Furthermore, one has to wonder how sorry anyone can be for a sin they committed on purpose.